The Center Conjecture for thick spherical buildings: Spherical Coxeter complexes

 This section contains some geometric properties of spherical Coxeter complexes.

 In our arguments later, we will need some information on singular spheres of codimension $\leq 2$ in the different Coxeter complexes.

-If the Coxeter complex $(S,W)$ is irreducible and its Dynkin diagram has no weights on its edges, i.e. if it is of type $A_n$, $D_n$, $E_6$, $E_7$ or $E_8$, then it is easy to see, that the Weyl group acts transitively on the set of roots (\cite[Proposition 5.4.2]{GroveBenson}).
+If the Coxeter complex $(S,W)$ is irreducible and its Dynkin diagram has no weights on its edges, i.e.\ if it is of type $A_n$, $D_n$, $E_6$, $E_7$ or $E_8$, then it is easy to see, that the Weyl group acts transitively on the set of roots (\cite[Proposition 5.4.2]{GroveBenson}).
 In particular all walls (singular spheres of codimension 1) are equivalent modulo the action of $W$.
-If there is more than one orbit of roots, then we define the {\em type} of a wall as the type of the center of the corresponding root.
+If there is more than one orbit of roots, then we define the {\em type} of a wall as the type of the center of a root bounded by this wall.
 Note that this definition is independent of which of both roots we take.
+A vertex is of {\em root type} if it is the center of a root.

 A singular sphere of codimension 2 is the intersection of two different walls.
 We define the {\em type} of a sphere of codimension 2 as the type of the circle spanned by the centers of the corresponding roots.